 Tribhuvan International Airport is the sole international airport in Nepal and has one domestic terminal and one international terminal.
 The airport is in the Kathmandu valley.
 At present, about thirty international airlines connect Nepal to destinations in Asia, Europe and the Middle East.
 Nepal Airlines is the national flag carrier.

 Rara National Park is Nepal's smallest and most scenic national park.
 Rara National Park covers one hundred and six square kilometers.
 Much of the park is at an altitude of about three thousand meters, forested by conifers.
 The park was established in nineteen seventy-six and protects some of the most beautiful alpine and sub-alpine ecosystems of the Himalayas.
 It is considered one of the finest parks in the world.
 The centerpiece is the pristine Lake Rara at two thousand nine hundred and ninety meters.

-Chitwan(the heart of the jungle) National Park is situated 90 kilometres Southwest of Kathmandu, covering an area of 932 sq.km, it is the first national park of the country.
-Established in 1973 to preserve a unique ecosystem and listed as a UNESCO World Heritage site in 1984.
-Such a diverse combination of nature provides a perfect habitat for wildlife.
-CHITWAN NATIONAL PARK
+Chitwan is one of the seventy-seven districts of Nepal where the national park, famously known as the heart of the jungle, is located.
+The national park is situated ninety kilometers southwest of Kathmandu, covering an area of nine hundred and thirty-two squared kilometers.
+It is the first national park of the country.
+Established in nineteen seventy-three to preserve the unique ecosystem, it was listed as a UNESCO World Heritage Site in nineteen eighty-four.
+The diverse combination of nature provides a perfect habitat for wildlife which is a treat to explorers.